 Use the egg wash to lightly brush the top of the pie crust then sprinkle the top with coarse sugar (they is if you are using).

 Place the pie onto a large baking sheet and bake for nothing less than 20 minutes.
 Leaving the pie in the oven, turn the temperature down to 375°F and bake for another 30-35 minutes.
-After the first 20 minutes of bake time has been completed, I personally place a pie crust shield on top of the pie so as to prevent the edges from browning too quickly.
+After the first 20 minutes of bake time has been completed, I place a pie crust shield on top of the pie to prevent the edges from browning too quickly.

 Lucky leaf cherry pie filling